Coriolis flowmeters are a relatively recent entrant into the market.

-showed in 1835 that an inertial force needs to be taken into account when
+showed that an inertial force needs to be taken into account when

-A hypothetical object thrown from the North Pole to the equator
+describing the motion of bodies in a rotating frame of reference.
+A hypothetical object thrown from the North Pole to the equator,

-appears to vary from its intended path, due to the earth’s rotation.
+for example, appears to vary from its intended path due to the earth’s

 flowmeters contain one or more vibrating tubes.